The Commandment to Establish Judicial Courts

 Scriptural Sources

-- it is the responsibility of the ruling power to institute oversight on the courts to be sure that only proper and expert judges are appointed, and that the judges do not act corruptly or unrighteously, which is forbidden.
-It also appears that the ruling power has the authority to institute a structure of “appeals” courts or “referral” courts.
+• The ruling power must institute oversight over the courts to be sure that only proper and expert judges are appointed, and that the judges do not act corruptly or unrighteously.
+The ruling power also has the authority to institute a structure of “appeals” or “referral” courts.

-- Every individual must abide by a properly rendered legal decision he has received.
+• Every individual must abide by a properly rendered legal decision he has received.
 It is forbidden for an individual to carry out judgments and punishments against others (vigilante justice).
-Rather, one must pursue a legal case within the legal system that has jurisdiction over the matter.
+One must pursue a legal case within the legal system that has jurisdiction over the matter.

-- All judges must deliver righteous judgments, and opposing claimants must be treated equally in every respect.
+• All judges must deliver righteous judgments, and opposing claimants must be treated equally in all ways.

-- In civil cases, seek arbitration and mediation or other means of finding an amicable settlement or compromise.
-This avoids a court trial, and more than that, it is an obligation to seek compromise.
+• In civil cases, one should seek arbitration, mediation or other means of finding an amicable settlement or compromise.

 NEXT >> The Prohibition of Idolatry